God's Marshall Plan

 Accessible via Oxford Scholarship Online, Kindle, or an academic library near you.

-A fresh account of the spiritual values and visions that shaped modern American economic life
+A fresh account of the spiritual values that shaped modern economic life

-Heavenly Exchange is my current book project.
-It explores the complex interplay between American spirituality and the capitalist marketplace, recovering the primeval accounts of psychic energy and creative destruction, the visions of a united world economy, and the defenses of spontaneous and miraculous markets that shaped the rise of American capitalism.
+Heavenly Exchange explores the complex interplay between Christian spirituality and the capitalist marketplace, recovering the primeval accounts of psychic energy and creative destruction, the visions of a united world economy, and the defenses of spontaneous markets that shaped the rise of modern global capitalism.